 |user_field_<key>||A value for a custom user field in Zendesk Support.
 See Adding custom fields to users.
 The <key> is the field key asssigned to the custom user field in Zendesk Support.
 Example:

 Zendesk also supports a series of InCommon Federation Attributes to set user attributes as part of the sign in.
+You should specify the full namespace with the attribute name, not the friendly name, for Federation attributes.
 Examples: